okteto/blog-proposals/building-and-deploying-a-fastapi-app.md

       memory: 128Mi
 ```

 In the manifest file above, you defined your application's name and the services your app is made up of, fastapi.
 The fastapi service exposes your application via the port `8080` to a public HTTPs endpoint with a valid certificate.
 The service also allocates itself with 100 mili CPUs and 128Mi of memory.
+Replace **DOCKERHUBUSERNAME** in the file above with your docker hub username.

 > Okteto has a reference page on [https://okteto.com/docs/reference/stacks](Okteto Stacks Manifest).